- Centers & Specialties

 - Adult and Pediatric

-Michael T. Lu, MD, MPH, is Director of Research, Division of Cardiovascular Imaging at Massachusetts General Hospital and Assistant Professor of Radiology at Harvard Medical School.
+Michael T. Lu, MD, MPH, is Director of Research, Cardiovascular Imaging at Massachusetts General Hospital and Assistant Professor of Radiology at Harvard Medical School.

 Dr. Lu earned his undergraduate, MD, and MPH degrees from Harvard University.
 His training included a transitional internship in Surgery and Medicine at Newton-Wellesley Hospital, residency in Diagnostic Radiology at the University of California, San Francisco, fellowship in Thoracic and Cardiac Imaging at MGH, and a NIH T32 fellowship in Cardiac Imaging at MGH.

 Dr. Hoffmann and colleagues report on the prognostic value of non-obstructive CAD identified on coronary CT angiography in Circulation.